-Shah Rukh Khan's Epic Selfie With Jackie Chan & Jean-Claude van Damme Is Breaking The Internet!
+Shah Rukh Khan's Epic Selfie With Jackie Chan & Jean-Claude Van Damme Is Breaking The Internet!

 It's been a while since we have seen Shah Rukh Khan on the big screen.
 But the superstar still continues to hit the headlines; be it for his witty #AskSRK sessions on Twitter or for the speculations around his next project.